 Along the way, I discovered another benefit: mini loaves also cook much faster!
 That meant I could have supper on the table in less than an hour, so the “loafies” became my family standard.
 Mom loved ketchup, too, so there’s a nice slug of it in the mix.
 Of course, she always wanted more on the side.

 This meatloaf, which includes thyme and a grated tart apple (we prefer Granny Smith in here, hence the name) has a terrific flavor and rustic texture that’s perfect hot or cold.

 My mom said so, so you know it’s true!

 My grandmother used stale bread soaked in milk; my mom used cracker crumbs.
 I’ve found the best shortcut ever is to use herb-seasoned stuffing mix – basically irregular shreds of bread, dried, with herbs.

-This is a great meatloaf & it freezes well in baked or unbaked state.
+Granny Smith’s Meatloafies freeze well in either baked or unbaked state.
 To freeze unbaked, place the shaped loafies on their pan directly into the freezer, loosely covered with waxed paper.
 When they are completely frozen, put in a zip-top freezer bag, label and date.
 Best used within 6 months.
 To bake from frozen: add 15 minutes cooking time (at least) and rely on your instant-read thermometer to know when they are completely cooked.

 Granny Smith's Meatloafies